david-acker/Trade-Tracker/README.md

 ## Architecture

 ### Api
-* Contains the ASP.NET Core API used to interact with the application through HTTP requests.
+* Contains the ASP.NET Core project used to interact with the application through HTTP requests.
-* Currently not adherent to the [REST architectural constraints](https://restfulapi.net/rest-architectural-constraints/).

 ### Application
 * Contains custom exceptions, interfaces, models, DTOs, and mapping profiles for the application.